EdDuarte/website/content/_index.md

   Priority: 1.0
 ---

 Software engineer and researcher.
-Co-founded two tech startups, published four research papers, and spoken at various conferences around the globe.
+Co-founded two tech startups, published five research papers, and spoken at various conferences around the globe.
 [More about me »](/about/)